 Credit risk is managed on a Group basis.
-For banks and financial institutions, Group policy is such that only independently rated parties with a minimum rating of 'A' are accepted.
+For banks and financial institutions, apart from certain limited circumstances, Group policy is that only independently rated entities with a minimum rating of 'A-' are accepted as counterparties.

 Impairment of financial assets